Skip to content

 It’s both, depending on configuration.
 Magentrix sells a configurable partner-portal platform that can be configured into a full PRM with deal registration, MDF, content, and tier rules.
 Lighter implementations stop at portal + content distribution.

-5. How does Magentrix compare to Allbound?
+5. How does Magentrix compare to Channelscaler?

 Magentrix is generally configured deeper and lives close to Salesforce.
-Allbound is generally faster to implement and has a lighter, more modern partner UX.
+Channelscaler is generally faster to implement and has a lighter, more modern partner UX.
 The right pick depends on whether configurability or speed of change matters more.

 6. How does Magentrix compare to PartnerStack?